SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 One of the "can't miss" museums in this area is the Monterey Bay Aquarium.
 This incredible structure is the second largest of all aquariums in the world!
 It houses over 35,000 plants and more than 600 species of animals in its massive 3.3-acre facility.

-Some of the exhibits you will see include the Splash Zone, where penguins waddle all around (one of my favorites from my visits), and the Sea Otter exhibit.
+Some of the exhibits you will see include the Splash Zone, where penguins waddle all around (one of my favorites), and the Sea Otter exhibit.

 The Open Sea exhibit is another of my favorites.
 This massive tank features turtles, Hammerhead Sharks, and dozens of other fish swimming around and around.